t-minini/devon-rex-pp1-ci/README.md

 ## Credits

 All images used in this project are credited to their respective authors.
 You can find the author information by hovering over each image, where the title attribute displays the credit.

+Credits to: shutterstock.com @malee2, @Veera, Unsplash - @ivanlyah, Pinterest - @devonresale, @artiepaws, @estherbarcomb, @ruto_boomeowbooo, @anechka_mardar, stock.adobe.com - @aylabaha, @veera, @annaav, Getty Images/Canva Pro, Instagram - @devonrexsharing, TikTok - @user13663e.